Laksh1104/CSC207_CineSphere/README.md

 You can get an API key and the API Read Access Token from https://www.themoviedb.org/settings/api

 ## MOVIEGLU API Key
-Add you MOVIEGLU Evaluation credentials as shown below which you caan request at https://api-registration.movieglu.com/.
+Add you MOVIEGLU Evaluation credentials to the same .env file as shown below which you caan request at https://api-registration.movieglu.com/.

 ```env
 MOVIEGLU_API_VERSION=[API_VERSION]